 First, move into the shade.
 Never wash or wax a car in direct sunlight, or if the paint is hot to the touch.
 Bright sun can soften the paint and make it more susceptible to scratching.
 And don't use dish detergent on your car.
 Use a dedicated car-wash soap designed for use on automotive paint.
 Fill a bucket with plenty of water, and apply the suds with a clean natural sponge or a lamb's-wool mitt.
 Remember: Grit from a dirty sponge or rag can scratch the paint.
 Start from the top and work your way down, changing the water when it becomes dirty.
 Use a separate sponge for the tires and wheels.
 They're likely the grimiest part of your car, and you don't want to harm the finish by recycling road grunge.
 Don't let the car air dry when done—use a soft, clean towel to dry.

 Waxing a car can provide a good shine and additional protection for the paint.
 Car waxes come in three forms: liquid, paste, and spray.
 Overall, we have found in our tests that paste waxes are easier to use than liquid waxes; liquid waxes cleaned the best; and spray waxes were easiest to use and left the fewest stains on plastic parts, but they didn't last as long as other waxes.
-With any wax you choose, we recommend you first try using it on an inconspicuous area, such as a clean doorjamb.
+Whichever wax you choose, we recommend you first try using it on an inconspicuous area, such as a clean doorjamb.
 And regardless of how hard you work, how much you spend, or what longevity claims manufacturers make, don't expect any wax to last all that long.
-All of the products we tested showed a significant loss of protection within about five weeks.
-(See our car wax buying guide and ratings.)
+All of the waxes we tested showed a significant loss of protection within about five weeks.
+(See our car wax buying guide.)

 If there are significant scratches in your paint, think twice before trying to repair them yourself using a scratch repair pen.
 Our tests have shown good results are more difficult to achieve than TV commercials suggest.